maizzle/remix/README.md

 ## Description

-Maizzle REMIX is a showcase of email re-design experiments.
+Maizzle REMIX is a showcase of email redesign experiments.

 It provides examples of using [Maizzle](https://maizzle.com/) to rebuild really good looking emails from scratch.